Fejiroobiku/MoMo-/README.md

 python manage.py runserver
 ```

-/!\: Make sure your are current working directory has manage.py
+/!\: Make sure your current working directory has manage.py

 6. Go to the link given
    Now you can use and navigate our beautiful\_\_ app.